How Much Is Child Support in Colorado?

 - Parental Employment & Earning Capacity: The court evaluates each parent’s employment status and earning potential.
 If a parent is unemployed or underemployed, the court may impute income based on their potential to earn, ensuring that both parents contribute fairly to the child's needs.

 By considering these factors, Colorado courts strive to ensure that child support orders are fair, equitable, and aligned with the best interests of the child.
-At The Harris Law Firm, our Colorado Springs attorneys are here to guide you through the child support process, advocating for a fair outcome that meets your child's needs.
+At The Harris Law Firm, our Colorado Springs child support attorneys are here to guide you through the child support process, advocating for a fair outcome that meets your child’s needs.

 Can I Modify Child Support Payments?